 You will get the £1,500 within the first week of the start of the placement (or within 5 working days of the REC receiving the money from DWP).
-To get this money - you must respond to the email from DWP with the candidate's name and ID number on the day or the day after your candidate starts their placement with you.
-It would be helpful if you copy in the REC when you send this email.

 The wages you pay to a young person on a Kickstart placement will be paid back to you monthly in arrears, via the REC.
 Again, the REC will pass this money to an employer within 5 working days of us receiving it.
 You will need to pay the person on placement via the HMRC PAYE system.